fubarlabs/foocars/README.md

+# What is FOO Cars?

+This autonomous vehicle project's goal is to create autonomous racing vehicles in the simplest possible way—a good first car.
+The name is a mash-up of Fubar Labs, the mysterious planes called "foo fighters" and "foobar" the ubiquitous getting started variables for programming.
+The control system can scale to any vehicles using RC controls.

+## How has this project been used?

-# FUBAR Labs Autonomous Racing Vehicles
+### FUBAR Labs Autonomous Racing Vehicles

 Autonmous Vehicle Project at Fubar Labs for the Autonomous Powerwheels Racing compeition.
 * Autonomous Powerwheels Racing Pittsburg Makerfiare 2017